 Visual timelines are essential tools for planning, tracking, and managing a project.
-You can map out and to get an accurate overview of progress and deadlines.
+You can map out and to get an accurate overview of progress and deadlines, and create a reusable version, such as an event timeline template, to steer your future projects too.
 But while using these -style timelines for project management is fairly easy, creating one in Excel can be tricky.
 We'll walk you through the process of how to make a timeline in Excel and share a project schedule template you can reuse for future work.

 How to Create a Timeline in Excel